dsqcri/old-ds-website/people/ahassanien/index.md

 ### Professional Experience
+- Participated in the international computer vision summer school (ICVSS 2017)
 - 3rd place in the ACM-ICPC regional contest 2011 (MMAW)
 - 3 rd place in the ACM-ICPC national contest 2011 (MMAW)
 - 3 rd place in SRM 526 div2 TopCoder (devils13)